Related Rates via the Physics (Vector Projection) Method

 Solving for \(v\):

 For a rigid rod that cannot stretch or compress, the components of velocity along the rod at each end must be equal.
-This gives you a simple formula to find one endpoint’s speed from the other – no calculus required!
+This yields a direct formula relating the speeds of the two endpoints – without recourse to calculus.

 \[\boxed{v = u \cdot \frac{\cos\theta}{\cos\phi}}\]

-No derivatives were taken.
-We related the velocities purely through geometric projection.
+No derivatives were required.
+The velocities are related purely through geometric projection.

 Solving the Triangle: Finding \(\cos\theta\) and \(\cos\phi\)